 Whether or not you’ve identified the reason for the problem, your goal is to calm the parrot.
 Once it feels safe, the screaming will abate.
 This may not be right away, but over the course of a few minutes and up to an hour.

-- Try moving the parrot’s cage and perch to a quieter location.
+- Move the parrot’s cage and perch to a quieter location.

 - Drape a sheet over its sleep cage.
 This blocks out some noise and light, creating a stable space for it to sleep.